TMJ Treatment

 • Locking of the joint thus making it hard to open or close your mouth

-If you have felt one or more of the above symptoms, please consult our dentists.
-We can sit down with you and assess your condition more closely.
+If you have felt one or more of the above symptoms, please contact our Ann Arbor, MI, dental office.
+We can sit down with you, assess your condition, and provide you with a TMJ disorder diagnosis.

 Home remedies often include over-the-counter pain medications, the use of a heating pad, the consumption of soft foods, and more.
-If home solutions are not working, our dentists may recommend orthodontics or dental restorations like bridgework.
+If home solutions are not working, our dentists may recommend a custom TMJ bite splint or night guard to wear while you sleep.
+The appliance prevents contact between your upper and lower teeth, thus giving the jaw joints a rest.

-TMJ treatment differs for every individual which is why it’s so important for our dentists to fully evaluate your condition before choosing a treatment method.
+TMJ pain relief can come in different forms which is why it’s so important for our dentists to fully evaluate your condition before choosing a treatment method.

-No one should have to put off treatment for TMD and suffer the pain associated with it.
-Our TMJ treatment dentists in Ann Arbor, MI, are here to alleviate your discomfort and get you back to feeling like yourself again.
+No one should have to put off treatment for a TMJ disorder and suffer the pain associated with it.
+Our TMJ dentists in Ann Arbor, MI, are here to alleviate your discomfort and get you back to feeling like yourself again.
 Schedule an appointment with Excel Dental online or call us today at (734) 929-9999.